By: William Larsen – January 25th 2017 – Civilians News – “News For All Views” – “Why Toll Roads Could Save America’s Future” –

 In fact, due to scientific evidence, yesterday’s legislation may go down as one of the saddest days in all of American history, for generations to come……

-In many ways this legislation has come to personify the baby boomer generation today.
-If not over spending on land development, it seems the prior generation of Americans, has time and time again cut themselves a check at the expense of generations to come.
-This issue in particular has created, what I deem to be, a “silent majority,” in Washington DC today.
+Furthermore, in many ways this type of legislation has come to personify the baby boomer generation today.
+If not over spending on land development, it seems the prior generation of Americans has time and time again cut themselves a check, at the expense of generations to come.
+This issue in particular has created what I deem to be a “silent majority,” in Washington DC today.

-Which is why I believe, signing off on the Keystone XL Pipeline, marked a turning point in American history……
+Which is why I believe signing off on the Keystone XL Pipeline marked a huge turning point in American history……

-I believe this occurred because many conservatives felt marginalized by their government.
-How else do our nations leaders act in such disregard of climate science?
+I believe this occurred because many conservatives felt marginalized by their own government.
+How else do you explain our nation’s leaders acting in such disregard of climate science?

 In a country of nearly 350 million people, where culture is eroding and forming a “new America,” it’s not uncommon for many Americans to feel increasingly marginalized, by an ever-changing society…..
 Feeling marginalized by music, politics, or even sometimes education, many of today’s conservatives seem to be lashing out through legislation such as the Keystone XL Pipeline today.
 All the while doing so, despite overwhelming FACTS surrounding climate change.

 Remember when our culture, was more like this;